Xingcun-Li/MDSN-WCE/README.md

 # MDSS-WCE

-The PyTorch code for the submitted paper entitled "Medical Decision Support Network for Wireless Capsule Endoscopy Diagnosis" is provided in the submission.
+The PyTorch code for the submitted paper entitled "Medical Decision Support Network for Wireless Capsule Endoscopy Diagnosis".

 The specific code details will be uploaded here shortly after undergoing our code review.